 FAQ

-How do I choose the right greenery for different rooms and light levels?
+How do I choose the optimal greenery for different rooms and specific light conditions?

 Start by assessing natural light—north-facing rooms get low light, east and west offer moderate light, and south-facing spaces receive bright light.
 Match low-light tolerant species like snake plants and ZZ plants to dim rooms, place pothos or philodendrons in moderate light, and reserve sun-loving options such as succulents and ficus for bright spots.
 Also consider room temperature and humidity (bathrooms suit ferns and air plants) and choose containers with drainage to protect roots.